 What is the best puppy food?
 What supplies do I need for a new dog?
 What is the best canned kitten food?
-If you’re scratching your head trying to wade through the sea of options for your new pet, Thrive Market has you covered.
-We’re answering all these questions and more in today’s post.
+If you’re welcoming a new pet to your home, these questions (and more) are likely on your mind.
+Don’t wade through the sea of queries and products alone—let our trusty guide provide some answers.

 Before we dig into shampoo and kibble, here are some other aspects of preparation to consider.